 1. Basal conditions and geothermal flux: Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
-Determination of whether a bed is frozen or thawed requires a coupled thermo-mechanical flow model.
+Determination of whether a bed is frozen or thawed requires coupled thermo-mechanical flow models.
 A critical necessary input is a realistic measure of the geothermal flux.
 Geothermal flux has been estimated at a few locations from borehole thermometry, but we expect the geothermal flux varies significantly over spatial scales of less than 25 km (Fahnestock et al., 2001).
-Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m-2), but recent borehole temperature measurements in the West Antarctic Ice Sheet (WAIS) Divide drill site indicate a geothermal flux of ~230 mW m-2 (Clow, 2012).
+In Greenland borehole temperature reconstructions imply low values in south Greenland (<40 mW/m2, values of 50 mW/m2 at GRIP and CC and higher values at NEEM (80 mW/m2) and NGRIP (130 mW/m2).
+Until recently the only measurement in West Antarctica was from Siple Dome (69 mW m^{-2}), but recent borehole temperature measurements in the West Antarctic Ice Sheet (WAIS) Divide drill site indicate a geothermal flux of ~230 mW m^{-2} (Clow, 2012).
 Based on the data to date, geothermal flux values vary considerably throughout West Antarctica and further investigation is required to aid in modeling.